yaowuliu/yaowuliu.github.io/research.markdown

 ### ACAT (Aggregated Cauchy Association Test)

-ACAT [[R package](https://github.com/yaowuliu/ACAT)] is a generic method that utilizes the Cauchy distribution to effectively combine correlated p-values.
+ACAT [[R package](https://github.com/yaowuliu/ACAT)] or Cauchy combination test is a generic method that utilizes the Cauchy distribution to effectively combine correlated p-values.
 It first transforms the individual p-values to Cauchy variables, then takes the (weighted) summation of them as the test statistic.

 <p align="center">
 <img src="https://raw.githubusercontent.com/yaowuliu/yaowuliu.github.io/master/assets/ACAT.png" width="500"/>